 S

-We adopt a proactive approach to helping our customers keep their WYNCHCO website, created using the Joomla!® CMS, safe and secure.
+We adopt a proactive approach to helping our customers keep their WYNCHCO website, created using the Joomla!
+CMS, safe and secure.

 This guide is produced as part of this proactive approach.

-please sign in to read full article.
+Subscribers sign in to read full article.

 There is no Core Site Map Extension included with the Joomla!
 CMS.
 But there are several 3rd Party Site Map Extensions available for you to use in the Joomla!
 Extensions Directory.

-please sign in to read full article.
+Subscribers sign in to read full article.

 There is no Core Joomla!
 CMS Slideshow extension but there are lots of 3rd party extensions to choose from in the Joomla!
 Extensions Directory.
 We like the Slideshow CK extension.

-please sign in to read full article.
+Subscribers sign in to read full article.

 The Joomla!
 CMS includes an excellent search component called Smart Search.

-Read more: Use an SSL Certificate with your website
+SSL: Use an SSL Certificate with your website

-please sign in to read full article.
+Subscribers sign in to read full article.

 The Site Statistics Module will when published display simple visitor statistics in the Front End of your website.